To Get Your Salesperson license:

 *The above steps may change as the State can update their website at any time.
 For questions related to navigating the State's website, please contact the DCCA at (808) 586-3000.

-There are four 20-hr CE Renewal packages listed toward the top of our homepage.
-Each is equally designed to meet the 20-hr renewal requirement.
-Each includes the mandatory Core A and B courses (until 5/31/19) and 14 hrs of electives.
-The distinctions are below:
+Each 20-hr CE Renewal package is equally designed to meet the 20-hr renewal requirement.
+Each includes the mandatory Core A and B courses (until 5/31/21) and 14 hrs of electives.

-About Core courses: The State expires the 2018 Core A and B courses on 5/31/19.
-Once the State expires the Core courses, licensees will take electives in their place until the next Core courses come out in 2020.
+About Core courses: The State expires the Core A and B courses at the end of May in odd-numbered years.
+Once the State expires the Core courses, licensees will take electives in their place until the next Core courses come out in the even-numbered year.
 Every biennium, Core A and B are always based on legislation sessions / law updates.
-The new Core (in 2020) will not be released by the State until its respective legislation sessions take place.
+The new Core are only released by the State once its respective legislation sessions take place.

 It is the solely the licensees' responsibility to confirm with the licensing branch (DCCA) ahead of purchase to ensure courses purchased at REMI will meet your CE requirements.

-Information last updated 4/7/19.
-Call for updates ahead of purchase.
+Information last updated 9/11/19.
+Verify information / check for updates ahead of purchase.

 Once you complete a course, allow 1-3 business days for processing (allow 8 to be safe).
 Once processed, the course should appear in your PVL account on ehawaii.gov.
 As we process each course, we send a confirmation email to you.
 After completing all your courses, it is time for you to verify the State has everything they need for your smooth license renewal (ex: course credits, paperwork, payment).
 You can do this by contacting the DCCA (808-586-3000) or by logging into your PVL account: https://pvl.ehawaii.gov/rece/app/welcome.html